3liud/Disaster-Response-Pipeline/README.md

 The Data is provided by
 [Figure Eight] (https://appen.com)

-The project is part of the [Udacity Datascience Nano Degree Program]
+The project is part of the [Udacity Datascience Nano Degree Program].